celestialtaha/ApplicationCategoryPrediction/README.md

  - description_fa
  - label

 Samples in the testset do not have labels since it was a contest.
-If you're looking for the labels, you should ask the organizing team since , they didn't provide the labels after the contest.
+If you're looking for the labels, you should ask the organizing team since, they didn't provide the labels after the contest.

 ## Method
 A pretrained bert on persian corpus was used.
 The pretrained model was taken from [Hooshvarelab/ParsBERT](https://github.com/hooshvare/parsbert).